ajmpawlik/CV-Aleksandra-Pawlik/README.md

 *Newsroom reporter and reportage author*

 ## In a spare time
-* I enjoy hiking - walked Camino de Santiago three times: the French Way, the Protugese Way and Camino Primitivo
+:tent: I enjoy hiking - walked Camino de Santiago three times: the French Way, the Protugese Way and Camino Primitivo
-* I enjoy sailing - sailed on tallships across the Mediterranean Sea, the Caribbean Sea, and on smaller vessels, the Baltic Sea.
+:sailboat: I enjoy sailing - sailed on tallships across the Mediterranean Sea, the Caribbean Sea, and on smaller vessels, the Baltic Sea.
-* I enjoy bouldering - that's a relatively new but it will stay for good
+🧗‍♀️I enjoy bouldering - that's a relatively new but it will stay for good
-* I enjoy travelling and staying in a place for longer - 5 years in Afghanistan is a good example.
+:baggage_claim: I enjoy travelling and staying in a place for longer - 5 years in Afghanistan is a good example.
-* I enjoy reading non-fiction books, reportages, analysis and anthropological monographs.
+:green_book:I enjoy reading non-fiction books, reportages, analysis and anthropological monographs.